 The module Modes of Reasoning is rich in transferable skills training, helping students to develop numeric and analytical skills, engaging them in the formulation and design of research questions and hypotheses, and familiarising them with select software packages.
 These methodological skills will combine with the analytical skills taught in the production of a research project on topics of students' own choosing which will be produced at the end of the year.

-BA in Liberal Arts (Honours)
+BA (Hons) Liberal Arts

 Method of assessment

 There is no set text for this module.
 It will feature a case study driven approach to introduce students to original research literature at an early stage.
 This is an intentional strategy to place students at the heart of the creation of knowledge.
 As such, original journal articles will be selected from existing library journal provision and will provide the focus for bi-weekly discussions.
 Where necessary, students will be directed towards on-line learning support for specific issues relating to statistical evaluation.
-Research design will be addressed by, among other texts and case studies, John Creswell and Vicki Prices Designing and Conducting Mixed Methods Research (Sage, 2010).
+Research design will be addressed by, among other texts and case studies, John Creswell and Vicki Price’s Designing and Conducting Mixed Methods Research (Sage, 2010).

-On completion of this module, students will be able to:
+On successfully completing the module students will be able to:

-- Demonstrate knowledge and understanding of key academics studies within the sciences, humanities and social sciences, how they were implemented, and their impact on broader society
+1. demonstrate knowledge and understanding of key academics studies within the sciences, humanities and social sciences, how they were implemented, and their impact on broader society

-- Understand how to develop and test hypotheses using study design approaches appropriate to the discipline
+2. understand of how to develop and test hypotheses using study design approaches appropriate to the discipline

-- Understand the utility and interpretation of qualitative and quantitative data
+3. understand the utility and interpretation of qualitative and quantitative data

-- Demonstrate the ability to critically evaluate primary and secondary literature appropriate to the discipline
+4. demonstrate the ability to critically evaluate primary and secondary literature appropriate to the discipline